ddimaria/wmcp/wmcp-361/README.md

 The **Efficient Market Hypothesis (EMH)** has 3 forms:
 * **Weak-Form**: Stock prices are random (aka "ramdom walk") and not related to public information.
 The existence of weak-form markets allow for analysts to benefit from research.
 * **Semi-Strong-Form**: All publicly available info is instantly incorporated into stock prices.
 The Yermak jet study exemplifies this market.
-Acting on private information in semi-strong markets is illegal, but allows for extra returns abouve the market.
+Acting on private information in semi-strong markets is illegal, but allows for extra returns above the market.
 * **Strong-Form**: All Public and Private info is instantly incorporated into stock prices.

 | EMH         | Technical Analysis | Fund Analysis | Insider Info |